neondatabase/website/content/docs/data-types/boolean.md

 Consider a table of users for a web application.
 We can add a Boolean column to represent whether a user is active or not.

-The query below creates a table and inserts some sample data:
+The query below creates a `users` table and inserts some sample data:

-Query:
 ```sql
 CREATE TABLE users (
     id SERIAL PRIMARY KEY,